beeminder/road/museum/README.md

+# Beebrain Museum

+Most of the Python implementation is in blib.py.
+Most of the Mathematica implementation is in beemlib.m

+The rest of this file is utterly out of date!

+## Old stuff from when Pybrain was in production

-See http://doc.eth.pad/beebrain for Beebrain documentation.
+See http://doc.bmndr.com/beebrain for Beebrain documentation.

 The core of Beebrain is beebrain.py which takes a .bb file (containing json-encoded goal parameters and data) and writes a .json file with goal stats